-Through the B.C.
-Smoking Cessation Program, B.C. residents are entitled to receive twelve weeks of free nicotine gum, lozenges, patches or an inhaler per calendar year.
+Through the Smoking Cessation Program, B.C. residents are entitled to receive twelve weeks of free nicotine gum, lozenges, or patches per calendar year.

-As an employee of the BC Public Service, you can be reimbursed for stop-smoking products in addition to the free 12-week supply that is available to all residents of British Columbia.
-If you enroll in the Quittin' Time telephone counselling program or access the live chat feature on the Quittin' Time mobile site, further products are available through the extended health plan.
-You will be sent a registration confirmation after you have developed a quit plan with a Quittin' Time counsellor by phone or connected with a live-chat coach.
+As an employee of the BC Public Service, you can be reimbursed for stop-smoking products in addition to the free 12 week supply that's available to all residents of British Columbia.
+If you enrol in the Quittin' Time telephone counselling program, or access the live chat feature on the Quittin' Time mobile site, further products are available through the extended health plan.
+You'll be sent a registration confirmation after you've developed a quit plan with a Quittin' Time counsellor by phone or connected with a live-chat coach.
 Send the extended health benefits provider the registration confirmation along with your receipts to get reimbursed.

-- Nicotine replacement therapy (NRT) products - for example, gum, inhalers, patches and lozenges
+- Nicotine replacement therapy (NRT) products; for example: gum, patches and lozenges.

-- You can be reimbursed up to a maximum of $300 per calendar year to a lifetime maximum of $1,000
+- You can be reimbursed for up to a maximum of $300 per calendar year to a lifetime maximum of $1,000.

-- Products purchased beyond your 12-week-per-calendar-year free supply of gum, lozenges, patches or inhalers are eligible for partial reimbursement - 80 percent
+- Products purchased beyond your 12-week-per-calendar-year free supply of gum, lozenges, or patches are eligible for partial reimbursement of 80%.

 Support a Quitter